kpta119/MandelbrotSet_Intelx86/README.md

+# Mandelbrot Set visualization using x86-64 assembly language
+This project is a graphical application that visualizes the Mandelbrot set using the Allegro 5 library.
+The application allows users to interactively explore the Mandelbrot set by zooming and panning through the fractal.

 In order to run this program, you need to have installed:
 - `gcc` - C compiler
 - `allegro` - image library